 Purpose Built Art Room

-All Prep to Year 6 students participate in a weekly 60-minute Visual Arts session with our specialist teacher, Ms Cunningham (Year 1 to Year 6) or Mr Armstrong (Prep).
+All Foundation to Year 6 students participate in Visual Arts sessions with one of our specialist teachers, Ms Cole or Mrs Main.

 How is the program structured?